morpha21/morphasCG/python_scripts/README.md

 # Python Scripts

 Currently, the `load_to_csv.py` script is able to generate a `.csv` file with all matches from a given player in a given period of time.
+Be aware that there should be a file named
+`.email` inside `extract` directory containing an e-mail address in order to the requests not to fail.
 It is supposed to be used like this:

 ```$ python load_to_csv.py <user_name> <start_date> <end_date>```